Oisota/MyBlog/src/projects/smash-bros-randomizer.md

 ---
 title: Smash Bros Randomizer
-index: 0
+index: 2
 ---

-A toy web app I made for my friends and myself for when we play Super Smash Bros.
+This is a simple web app I made for my friends and myself for when we play Super Smash Bros.
+It randomly chooses the characters to play as and randomly chooses other settings as well.